BCB4PM/GOWDL/README.md

 ## Example dataset

-We provide a dataset to perform a cell type classification with our model, but you can perform classifications with other datasets, following instruction within scripts inside the "scripts" directory.
-To run script with our prepared dataset you must unzip "data.zip" inside "scripts/data" directory and go to the "scripts" directory.
-Then run the following line from command line.
+We provide a dataset to perform a cell-type classification with our model.
+However, it is possible to perform classifications with other datasets, following instructions within scripts inside the "scripts" directory.
+To run the script with our prepared dataset, please download and unzip the "data.zip" file from the external link contained in the "scripts/data" directory and go to the "scripts" directory.
+Then run the following line from the command line.

 ```
 $ python goWideDeepLearning.py --method multiclass --kernel 5